Board of Directors

 The following individuals from the Greater Portland business and nonprofit communities currently serve as the volunteer Board of Directors for Piper Shores.

 Mr. Danielson is the managing partner of the Law Offices of Robert E. Danielson.
 His practice focuses on all areas of land use, estate planning and small business planning, including conveyancing, leasing, financing, title, zoning, corporate structuring, wills, trusts and estate administration.
 He is also a frequent lecturer on various real estate and estate planning topics.
-Mr. Danielson serves as the Director of St. Joseph’s Manor and is an active member of South Portland/Cape Elizabeth Rotary Club.
+Mr. Danielson is the former Board of Directors Chair of St. Joseph’s Manor and is an active member of South Portland/ Cape Elizabeth Rotary Club.

 Susan J. Guerette, Secretary

 Ms. Guerette is the Director of Network Management, Aetna.
 An attorney, a Registered Nurse, and a Certified Case Manager, her strengths in the professional world are only rivaled by her community involvement with the Preble Street Resource Center and the TD Beach to Beacon Road Race.
 Ms. Guerette holds a BS in Nursing from Duke University, a JD from New England School of Law, and a certification in Medical Case Management from University of Southern Maine.